 The city’s business clusters

 The Basel region is a global leader in the life sciences sector.
 Aside from Novartis and Roche (two of the top five pharmaceutical companies in the world), more than 700 life sciences companies are based in the region.
-Situated in the centre of the idyllic border triangle Switzerland, Germany and France on both banks of the Rhine, the river granted the city’s access to transport routes and the open sea – nowadays complemented by the main European rail and road transit routes and the EuroAirport Basel-Mulhouse-Freiburg.
+That said, one must admit that this success was not obtained overnight.
+The region owes its attractiveness to its location in the heart of Europe.
+Basel is situated in the centre of the idyllic border triangle Switzerland, Germany and France on both banks of the Rhine, and the river granted the city’s access to transport routes and the open sea – nowadays complemented by the main European rail and road transit routes and EuroAirport Basel-Mulhouse-Freiburg.

 University research is top-of-the-line

 In addition to the University of Basel, the oldest university in Switzerland founded in 1460, the Basel area is home to institutions such as the Biozentrum, the Friedrich Miescher Institute for Biomedical Research, the University of Applied Sciences and Arts Northwestern Switzerland, the University Hospital, the Department of Biosystems Science and Engineering of the prestigious ETH Zurich and numerous science, technology and business parks.

 Successful science and business destinations attract prestigious conferences if the general conditions meet the state-of-the-art expectations of the meeting planners.
 In this regard, Basel will surprise you: its central location, first-class transport connections and infrastructure as well as the compactness of the city make Basel one of the most important exhibition and congress cities in Europe.
 All this, combined with a huge range of leisure activities, attracts hundreds of thousands of delegates and visitors every year to Art Basel, the world’s most important fair for contemporary and modern art, and various national or international congresses.